m0rphsec/AutoSPEED/README.md

 ## Current Capabilities
 - Nmap TCP/UDP/Egress scans on a provided scope with the ability to add an exclusion list.
 - Parsing of the Nmap results into separate text files for use by other tools.
-- CrackMapExec to generate screenshottable output as well as hosts that support SMBv1 and hosts that do not have SMB Signing enforced.
+- CrackMapExec to generate screenshottable output as well as hosts that support SMBv1 or do not have SMB Signing enforced.
 - Metasploit RDP NLA checking with an output file created and a list of hosts that do not have NLA enabled.
 - Metasploit IPMI scanning to automatically dump hashes of IPMI hosts if vulnerable, with output files.
 - Eyewitness scanning of all web URLs.